 Labor and delivery travel nurse jobs in Arizona put you in one of the fastest-growing birth markets in the Southwest.
 The Phoenix metro alone delivers tens of thousands of babies a year, and demand for experienced L&D RNs keeps climbing as the population swells and high-risk obstetrics gets concentrated into regional women’s and children’s programs.
-So if you’ve got solid intrapartum experience and the credentials to back it up, Arizona has steady contracts that fit your background — births, inductions, C-sections, and OB triage that don’t slow down with the season.
+So if you’ve got solid intrapartum experience and the credentials to back it up, Arizona has steady contracts that fit your background: births, inductions, C-sections, and OB triage that don’t slow down with the season.
 This page lays out what these jobs actually look like, what they pay right now, how licensing works as a compact state, and how Junxion gets you placed without the call-center runaround.

 Why Take Labor and Delivery Travel Nurse Jobs in Arizona?

 Labor and delivery travel nurse jobs in Arizona run on a simple piece of math: a lot of people are moving here, a lot of babies are being born, and units need experienced intrapartum RNs to keep up.
 Arizona is an NLC compact state, so travelers holding a compact license get a direct path to Arizona assignments without waiting on a separate license application.
-That speed matters in L&D, where a unit short one or two core nurses feels it immediately — deliveries don’t pause for staffing gaps.
+That speed matters in L&D, where a unit short one or two core nurses feels it immediately.
+Deliveries don’t pause for staffing gaps.
 The Phoenix metro’s high birth volume and a growing slice of high-risk obstetrics keep demand steady all year.

 What a Typical L&D Assignment Looks Like in Arizona

 Most Arizona L&D contracts run about 13 weeks with options to extend, usually built around 12-hour shifts with call layered on at units that need it.
 Your day moves with your patients: triaging in OB triage, managing laboring patients through the stages, running continuous electronic fetal monitoring (EFM) and reading the strips, supporting epidural placement and the blood-pressure watch that follows, and titrating Pitocin for inductions.
 When a delivery happens, you’re prepping the room, assisting the provider, and ready to step to the warmer for neonatal resuscitation (NRP) and Apgar scoring the second a baby needs help.
 At units where L&D covers cesareans, you may circulate or scrub the C-section, then recover mom and baby.
-Expect a quick orientation on the monitoring system, induction protocols, and emergency workflows — facilities hire L&D travelers who can pick up the floor fast and start carrying patients almost right away.
+Expect a quick orientation on the monitoring system, induction protocols, and emergency workflows, given that facilities hire L&D travelers who can pick up the floor fast and start carrying patients almost right away.

 Labor and Delivery Travel Nurse Pay in Arizona

-• Competitive weekly pay in the current market range above, structured as a taxable hourly rate plus tax-free stipends
+- Competitive weekly pay in the current market range above, structured as taxable wages plus tax-free stipends

-• Tax-free housing stipend paid directly to you.
-You find and book your own place — Junxion doesn’t arrange or provide the housing itself, but your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.
+- Tax-free housing stipend paid directly to you.
+You find and book your own place, because Junxion doesn’t arrange or provide the housing itself.
+Your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.
 (More on how that works in the FAQs, and in our guide to how travel nurse stipends work.)

-• Tax-free meals and incidentals (M&IE) stipend included in your package
+- Tax-free meals and incidentals (M&IE) stipend written into your package

-• Health, dental, and vision insurance
+- Health, dental, and vision insurance

-• Travel reimbursement to and from your assignment
+- Travel reimbursement to and from your assignment

-• Call pay on top of base at units that require it, which matters in L&D since deliveries and OB emergencies happen at all hours
+- Call pay on top of base at units that require it, which matters in L&D since deliveries and OB emergencies happen at all hours

-• Completion bonuses on select contracts and a 401(k) with contribution options
+- Completion bonuses on select contracts and a 401(k) with contribution options

 Weighing an Arizona offer against national numbers?
 Our travel L&D nurse salary guide breaks down what drives the range.